pfmc-assessments/sa4ss/README.md

 Below is a minimal example to familiarize yourself with using sa4ss, which depends on having [tinytex](https://yihui.org/tinytex/) installed.

 ## tinytex

-### Install tinytex
-Instructions follow for how to install tinytex if you do not already have it on your computer.
+If you do not already have tinytex on your computer, run the following in an R session:
 ``` r
 install.packages('tinytex')
 tinytex::install_tinytex()
 ```

-### Updating tinytex
 If you already have tinytex, you can use `packageVersion("tinytex")` to determine which version you have and `packageDate("tinytex")` to determine when it was compiled.
-Use your best judgement to determine if you should update it or not.
+Use your best judgment to determine if you should update it or not.
 I error on the side of updating too often.
 ``` r
 tinytex::reinstall_tinytex()
 ```